RedHatCRE/znoyder/README.md

 # Usage examples

 After installing, the `znoyder` command is available to use.
-For testing purposes, you may rely on `tox -e run --` command as well.
+For testing purposes, you may rely on `tox -e run --` command or provided `run.sh` shell script as well.

 Simply running `znoyder` with any valid subcommand will result in displaying the default fields of corresponding data.